Cut 350 g boneless chicken thigh into bite size pieces. (Approx 50g, 1.7 oz per piece)

 Once the oil is hot, place the chicken pieces in the pan and shallow fry at 160 °C (320 °F) for 3 minutes on each side.

-Transfer the chicken to a wire rack or absorbent kitchen towels to allow the excess oil to drip off.
+Transfer to a wire rack or absorbent kitchen towels to allow the excess oil to drip off.

 Notes